-3. From the Bootstrap node, edit the ConfigMap metalk8s-dex-config and then add a new entry to the already existing list using:
+3. From the Bootstrap node, edit the ConfigMap metalk8s-dex-config and then add a new entry using:

 ''' root@bootstrap $ kubectl --kubeconfig /etc/kubernetes/admin.conf \ edit configmaps metalk8s-dex-config -n metalk8s-auth '''

 The new entry should be unique and possess mandatory fields like email, hash, username and userID like in the example below.